-65. (1) The Governor may, by Order, prohibit the riding or driving of any animal in any public place either absolutely or at such times or subject to such conditions as are specified in the Order.

-(2) Whoever contravenes an Order made under subsection (1) is guilty of an offence and liable on summary conviction to a fine of five hundred dollars and to imprisonment for six months.
+- 65. (1) The Governor may, by Order, prohibit the riding or driving of any animal in any public place either absolutely or at such times or subject to such conditions as are specified in the Order. - (2) A person who contravenes an Order made under subsection (1) commits an offence and is liable on summary conviction to a fine of five hundred dollars and to imprisonment for six months.